Get Started →

 Contact an expert agent for a free, no-obligation consultation today!

 Now interest rates are back up, and inflation has made people wary of spending on top of that.
-Considering the Spring 2023 market is upon us, many sellers are wondering: is now a good time to sell a house?
+Considering the Spring 2024 market, many sellers are wondering: is now a good time to sell a house?
 Or should I wait it out?

 Here’s what you should keep in mind.